bio-tools/biotoolsDocs/curators_guide.rst

    - in case of mulitple related entries which may all include a common tool in part of their name, be consistent, *e.g.* ``HOMER-A`` and ``HOMER-M``

 .. attention::
-   - in general, **do not** include general or technical terms such as "software", "application", "server", "service", "SOAP", "REST", "RESTful" *etc.* unless these are part of the common name
+   - **do not** include general or technical terms such as "software", "application", "server", "service", "SOAP", "REST", "RESTful" *etc.* unless these are part of the common name

 Description
 ^^^^^^^^^^^
-*Short and concise textual description of the software function*
+**Short and concise textual description of the software function**

 *e.g.* **"Detect and visualise single-nucleotide polymorphisms (SNPs)"**